TuurDutoit/crash/README.md

 In this section, I'll assume you're using Crash to power a game (engine), because that's probably what the majority will be using it for, and not having to cover all the edge cases makes it easier to explain.

 The very heart of Crash is its [Crash.check()] loop: this is where all the magic is happening.
 During the update cycle of your game (engine), you can move your objects around freely (probably using some physics) and not care about collisions; just move them to where you would like them to be.
-You can move the Colliders either by using the move functions (`moveBy`, `rotate`,...), which is easiest way, or by setting their `x` and `y` coordinates.
+You can move the Colliders either by using the move functions (`moveBy`, `rotate`,...), which is the easiest way, or by setting their `x` and `y` coordinates.
 If you're using the latter, you have to be cautious.
 After every move, a few things have to happen:

 1. The AABB of the Collider must be updated.
 Use [Crash.updateAABB()] to achieve this.
 2. The Collider's position in RBush must be updated.
-Use [Crash.update()] for this, but be aware that this calls [Crash.updateAABB()] also!
+Use [Crash.update()] for this, but be aware that this calls also [Crash.updateAABB()]!
 You could also manually `remove()` and re-`insert()` the collider in `rbush`, just like `update()` is doing.
 3. The Collider must be added to [Crash.__moved] in order for it to be collision checked during the next [Crash.check()].
 Use [Crash.addToMoved()] to achieve this.
-You could also add it manually, but make sure you're no adding it twice.
+You could also add it manually, but make sure you're no adding it twice (that would be a waste of resources).

 1\. and 2. can be bundled in one [Crash.update()] call, and all the above can be bundled in one [Crash.moved()] call, which is the method the move functions are calling for you.
 This is why using the move functions is the easiest: all this is done for you.